Privacy Policy

 3.2 Automatically

 When you access the Service, we automatically collect certain technical data through server logs and essential cookies.
 This includes your IP address, browser type, operating system, referring URL, pages visited, timestamps, and error logs.
-We do not use third-party analytics platforms such as Google Analytics.
-All analytics are self-hosted.
+We do not use advertising or marketing analytics platforms such as Google Analytics.
+We do use Sentry for error monitoring, which receives error reports and, when an error occurs, a replay of the page you were on.

 3.3 From Third-Party APIs